chryswoods/blog/_sources/two_towers.rst.txt

 ---------------------------

-With the second level of reproducibility climbed, the last level was to embed providence.
-To understand why providence is important, it is useful to consider the hobbits' journey and the role of Gollum.
+With the second level of reproducibility climbed, the last level was to embed provenance.
+To understand why provenance is important, it is useful to consider the hobbits' journey and the role of Gollum.

 Gollum is an interesting character because the hobbits needed him to travel